andyli/blog/content/posts/2015/2015-06-23_im-now-working-for-the-haxe-foundation.md

 ![Haxe Foundation logo](this>files/2015/haxe-fondation.png)
 </span>

-Yeah, I completed my PhD and I'm now working for the [Haxe Foundation](http://haxe.org/foundation/)!
+Yeah, I've completed my PhD and I'm now working for the [Haxe Foundation](http://haxe.org/foundation/)!

 # My 4-year-long PhD has come to an end